ianballard/react-python-lambda-dynamodb-coding-challenge/README.md

 - **Complete the Feature**: Implement the feature as described in the Feature Request section.
 Your code should align with the existing architecture and coding standards of the project.

-- **Open a Pull Request**: Once you've completed your feature, open a pull request against this repository.
-Include a comprehensive description of the changes you've made and any other relevant information.

 ## Evaluation Criteria

 Your submission will be evaluated based on the following criteria: